Monkeystation/photanol-com/src/pages/index.md

         Join the Photanol team to develop optimized cyanobacteria to produce monomers based on light and CO2.

-        We are currently looking for microbiology and/or biotechnology students interested in joining the Upscaling Team at Photanol.
+        We are currently looking for microbiology and/or biotechnology students interested in joining the Upscaling Team at Photanol. \

-      description_full: >-
+        \

         **The internship will include:**